micahwoods/micahwoods.github.io/_posts/2020-11-28-worldwide-agroclimatology-data.md

 ![temperatures from NASA POWER data for Trang, Thailand](/img/temperatures_last_year.png)

 I can get temperature data from other sources too---for example from the records taken at the Trang airport.
-But in most parts of the world, it is difficult to obtain the solar radiation data at the earth's surface (R<sub>s</sub>); with the `nasapower` package I can get a year (or more) of daily R<sub>s</sub> data with a single line of code and a couple seconds to query to POWER API.
+But in most parts of the world, it is difficult to obtain the solar radiation data at the earth's surface (R<sub>s</sub>); with the `nasapower` package I can get a year (or more) of daily R<sub>s</sub> data with a single line of code (I'll do an [#rturf](https://www.micahwoods.com/category/rturf/) post sometime on my personal site with all the details) and a couple seconds to query the POWER API.

-Here is a a year and 3 weeks of photosynthetically active radiation (PAR), expressed in units of daily light integral (DLI).
+Here is a year and 3 weeks of photosynthetically active radiation (PAR), expressed in units of daily light integral (DLI).
 I get this by taking the POWER parameter *All Sky Insolation Incident on a Horizontal Surface* (R<sub>s</sub>) and converting it to DLI by multiplying by 2.04 (see [Meek et al., 1984]( https://doi.org/10.2134/agronj1984.00021962007600060018x) for more about this conversion).

 ![daily light integral in Trang, Thailand](/img/dli_last_year.png)

 The data are fascinating on their own, and are especially so when they can be used to understand or predict what happens with turfgrass.

-This is `Wana' manilagrass grown in full sun near Bangkok.
+This is 'Wana' manilagrass grown in full sun near Bangkok.

+![Wana manilagrass near Bangkok](/img/wana_sun.jpg)

 The mean DLI at this location over the past 4 months was 34 mol m<sup>-2</sup> d<sup>-1</sup>.
 I've suggested previously that based on long-term turfgrass performance, "no-problem" DLI thresholds for grasses at putting green mowing height are 20 for manilagrass (*Zoysia matrella*), 30 for seashore paspalum (*Paspalum vaginatum*), and 40 for hybrid bermudagrass (*Cynodon dactylon* x *C. transvaalensis*).
 This is not a putting green, but the turf performance in full sun shows that a recent average DLI of 34 is plenty for this grass.

-![Wana manilagrass near Bangkok](/img/wana_sun.jpg)

-I also have `Wana' growing at ATC南店.
+I also have 'Wana' growing at ATC南店.
 And the mean DLI (in full sun) for the past 4 months here has been 33 mol m<sup>-2</sup> d<sup>-1</sup>.
 But the grass here is on my front steps, on the west side of a building.
 It is in 50% shade.
 The DLI where the grass sits is closer to 16.
 And the density of the turf shows the response to shade.
 Wana is in color.

 ![wana manilagrass in Trang, Thailand](/img/wana_50_percent_shade.jpg)

+Not bad for 50% shade at the end of the rainy season.
+But not the same density this grass would have with just a little bit more PAR.